MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

 * Any scene with unsaved changes will need to be saved before proceeding with an Upload.
 This is to prevent the loss of these changes during the operation and some bugs which may occur from differences between the scene states.

-* Prevent FileNotException when getting information on the asset being uploaded.
+* Fix to prevent FileNotException error when getting information on the asset being uploaded.

-* Prevent accidental renaming of the asset copy during build which may cause the operation to fail.
+* Fug fix to prevent accidental renaming of the asset copy during build which may cause the operation to fail.

-* Reset thumbnail camera if it already exists when adding, instead of throwing an error.
+* Fix to reset thumbnail camera if it already exists when adding, instead of throwing an error.

 * Disable Build & Publish when Playmode is active as it causes the build to fail.